-[Update 11/23/2014 – Made a batch of these green beans for a Friendsgiving gathering today, and figured there was no time like the present to update the pictures in this post.
+[Update 11/23/2014 – Made a batch of these green beans for a Friendsgiving gathering today, and figured there was no time like the present to update the pictures in this post, which is now 2 years old.
 Not the post itself though…that’s WAY too ambitious for a Sunday.]

 Guys, studying for the bar sucks.
 I’ve been at it in earnest for about a week now, and not only do I have unbelievable neck/back cricks from hunching over my notes all day, I’m starting to have dreams about the law.
 It’s not a fun time.
 Nobody should wake up in a panic over the rules of civil procedure.